How To Name Anything

 4. Consider how you behave, how you speak, and what makes you different.

-You want to take this into account when coming up with ideas so the words you’re researching are relevant to you.
+Take these into account when coming up with ideas to make sure they’re relevant to you.

 Example: